-Have you noticed an increased in your electricity bills?
+Have you noticed an increase in your electricity bills?
 Is your furnace on or off when it shouldn’t be?
 Perhaps you’ve noticed strange noises or foul odors coming from your heating element.
 These are warning signs that your furnace’s performance is deteriorating, and you need a furnace replacement in Erin, ON.

 While you may have some time left, you should consider replacing your system before it fails.
 Replacing your furnace timely not only ensures that your furnace will work, but it may also save you money.
 In addition, old furnaces break down frequently, heat your home incompetently, and can raise your energy bills.